South of England Show FAQs

 Gates open for The South of England Show at 09:00 and close at 18:30 on all three days of the Show.

 Once inside the Showground demonstrations, exhibitions and entertainment are free for all to enjoy.
 You will need to pay for fairground rides and certain attractions.
-In addition, you can purchase food and drink from the Food Courts to eat at the Show.
+In addition, you can purchase food and drink from the Food Courts and Street Food areas to eat at the Show.

 Yes, there is ample parking at the Showground which is free of charge.
 There is a Blue Badge Holder area close to Blue and Green Gates – just follow the signs or ask one of the parking attendants.
 Parking can be on grass and the ground is uneven – please take care.

-Yes, dogs are permitted into the Show; however, they will not be permitted to access any of the marquees or buildings – dogs must be kept on leads at all times.
+Dogs are best left at home since they will not be permitted to access any of the marquees or buildings or to restricted livestock areas, and also due to the number of people on site.
 In the event of warm weather please do not leave your dog in your car.

 Please check the weather forecast before the day and dress appropriately.
 The South of England Show is a predominantly outdoor event and includes large grassy areas.
 In the event of rain, wellies or suitable shoes are advisable.
 If it’s warm and sunny, please ensure you drink plenty of water and use sun block.